by Jessica Moore, licensed DEI Trainer and Consultant

 But the more we work with our shame and become comfortable in its discomfort, the better able we are to resolve this cognitive dissonance the right way.
 Shame enables us to correct the errors in our thinking, just as it helps us to correct errors in our behavior.

-Jessica Moore is a Licensed DEI® Trainer.
+Jessica Moore is a licensed Dynamic Emotional Integration® Trainer and Consultant.
 She lives in Sedona, Arizona, and leads DEI workshops and trainings throughout the Southwest.
 She also travels frequently to the Pacific Northwest, where she leads workshops in the Seattle and Portland areas.
 Jessica has a lifelong love of learning, and in addition to her Bachelors of Science in Forest Ecology, she has years of training in dressage and shamanic skills.
 She practices a variety of self-healing modalities, and her passion for personal empowerment fuels her learning and teaching.
+Visit Jessica’s website: The Unlocked Heart.